 - 1. Students must comply with all instructions given by the Exam Center personnel before and during exam administration. - 2.
-Students must present a valid AUA Student ID to be permitted to take an exam.

-- 3. Students must leave their bags in the designated area before entering the exam room.
-Cell phones and other devices, including headphones, iPods, iPads, media players, and watches must be left in the student's bag, and must not be present on the student's person or near the exam table or seat in the exam room. - 4.
-Students must submit their glasses for inspection prior to entering the exam room.
-No jewelry will be allowed in the exam room, except wedding bands/rings and religious jewelry; all allowed jewelry is subject to inspection at the time of entry into the exam room. - 5.
-Eating or drinking in the exam room is not allowed. - 6.
-Students who experience computer problems during an exam must raise their hand to attract the attention of the proctor in the room with minimal disruption of the exam. - 7.
-The exam security rules are strictly enforced; security violations carry serous sanctions imposed by the school and/or NBME.
-The following are prohibited: - Communicating or attempting to communicate about specific questions and/or answers with another examinee, potential examinee, or formal or informal test preparation group at any time before, during, or after an exam. - Any reproduction by any means, including, but not limited to, reconstruction through memorization, and/or dissemination of examination materials by any means, including the Internet. - Taking notes of any kind, or use of any device, except the markers and dry-erase boards provided by the Exam Center.
-Consulting notes, books, mobile devices, computers or talking to students during breaks. - Wearing of headphones or earbuds of any kind, including noise-canceling and wireless models, during exams is not allowed.
-Foam earplugs can be used, but students must show them to the proctor, if requested. - 8.
+Students must present a valid AUA Student ID to be permitted to take an exam. - 3.
+A cell phone, along with water in a clear bottle and snacks may be placed on a table or chair behind the examinee, in the viewing field of the computer's webcam. - 4.
+Students will undergo pre-exam screening in a virtual breakout room.
+Students must submit their glasses for inspection.
+No jewelry will be allowed during the exam, except wedding bands/rings and religious jewelry; all allowed jewelry is subject to inspection by the proctors. - 5.
+Students who experience computer problems during an exam must call the proctor on Microsoft Teams.
+WhatsApp, Telegram, and any other app-based web calling are not allowed. - 6.
+The exam security rules are strictly enforced; security violations carry serious sanctions imposed by the school and/or the NBME.
+The following are prohibited: - Communicating or attempting to communicate about specific questions and/or answers with another examinee, potential examinee, or formal or informal test preparation group at any time before, during, or after an exam. - Any reproduction by any means, including, but not limited to, reconstruction through memorization, and/or dissemination of examination materials by any means, including the Internet. - Taking notes of any kind, or use of any device, except the scratch paper and pens shown to the proctor at the pre-exam screening.
+Consulting notes, books, mobile devices, computers or talking to students during breaks.

+- Wearing of headphones or earbuds of any kind, including noise-canceling and wireless models, during exams is not allowed.
+Foam earplugs can be used, but students must show them to the proctor at the pre-exam screening, if requested. - 7.
 The Student Health Clinic has issued the following guidelines: - A medical excuse for an exam will be granted only if students are too sick to work.
-If you have a cold, anxiety, cough, a mild GI bug, a headache, a little nausea or feel weak you can and should still show up and take the exams. - Do not leave once your exam has started make sure you have the proper over-thecounter medications in your backpack (Tylenol, antihistamine, anti-diarrheal, cough medications, etc.). - Make sure you are taking care of your health the week of the exam; getting proper sleep, taking study breaks, eating correctly, staying hydrated-not binging on caffeine and/or other stimulants.

-• If you're feeling ill during your study week, it might be appropriate to be seen several days before the exam in order that you can be diagnosed and treated before exam day.
+If you have a cold, anxiety, cough, a mild GI bug, a headache, a little nausea or feel weak you can and should still show up and take the exams. - Do not leave once your exam has started make sure you have the proper over-the-counter medications (Tylenol, antihistamine, anti-diarrheal, cough medications, etc.) with you. - Make sure you are taking care of your health the week of the exam; getting proper sleep, taking study breaks, eating correctly, staying hydrated-not binging on caffeine and/or other stimulants. - If you're feeling ill during your study week, it might be appropriate to be seen several days before the exam in order that you can be diagnosed and treated before exam day.